 Experimenting with a new approach

 Co-creating change is at the heart of innovative, holistic education.
-Teachers ensuring current and everyday applicable knowledge and skills, is the driving force behind constructive changes in bridging ESD with VAE.
+Teachers can ensure that students become equipped with current and everyday applicable knowledge and skills, thereby becoming the driving force behind constructive changes in bridging ESD with VAE.

 In the hands of a trained and creative educator who aims to respond not merely once or to a limited extent to an interdisciplinary issue, but to systematically and daily connect the pillars of sustainability and the 17 UNESCO goals to the students’ intellectual growth and daily lives, the visual arts can arguably become a “driver” for change, rather than just a “vehicle.”

-Students should be introduced to problem-based learning, to discuss ideas of sustainability and to explore them ulitising multiple perspectives drawn from the vast examples of world art history and museums artefacts.
+Students should be introduced to problem-based learning, and should be encouraged to discuss ideas of sustainability and to explore them ulitizing multiple perspectives drawn from the vast examples of world art history and museums artefacts.

-Working through group projects, various interdisciplinary approaches and diverse conceptual frameworks are used to enhance students’ understanding and motivate them to explore the links between environmental issues, poverty, consumption, population, economic globalization.
+Working through group projects, various interdisciplinary approaches and diverse conceptual frameworks can be drawn upon to enhance students’ understanding and motivate them to explore the links between environmental issues, poverty, consumption, population, and economic globalization.